paxswill/iocage-zigbee2mqtt/README.md

 A web interface is available on port 8080 (and can also be accessed by clicking the "Manage" button in the TrueNAS plugin UI).

+## Upgrading

+From within the jail, run `service zigbee2mqtt upgrade`.
+It should stop the jail, pull down and build the latest version of the zigbee2mqtt repository, and restart itself if everything succeeded.

 ## Troubleshooting

 * Logs are saved to `/var/log/zigbee2mqtt_daemon.log` within the jail.
 They have